puppetlabs/contributor-summit-project/README.md

 If you'd like to collaborate with others for your project, please put a prominent note in your project's `README.md` and socialize your idea in the `#contributor-summit` Slack channel.
 And conversely, if you're looking to join a project, ask in channel.
-You might also browse the [forks](../../network/members) and see if any look exciting.
+Starting on May 1, we'll also add a list of projects to this page.

 # Questions?